The Ajazz K870T is a keyboard that’s absolutely packed with desired features such as Bluetooth connectivity and RGB lighting.

-The Ajazz K870T comes in a nice cardboard box and is held together tightly.
-It is surrounded by a foam cover too.
+The Ajazz K870T comes surrounded by a foam cover inside a nice cardboard box.

 Instruction Manual: This is really useful to show you how to set up the board, use lighting, and other basic things to get to know your board.

-Power Cable: In the box comes a braided USB A to USB C detachable power cable in the same color as the board.
+Power Cable: A braided USB-A to USB-C detachable power cable in the same color as the board is included.
 It measures 1.6m or about 5.2 feet.

 Extra Colored Keycaps: If you want to spice up the theme, Ajazz includes extra keycaps for some of the modifier keys in multiple different colors.

 Keycap Puller: To change out the stock keycaps with the included extras, you are given a plastic keycap puller.
 Plastic keycap pullers can sometimes scratch your keycaps (I prefer a wire puller), but it should be fine to make a few changes.

 It is nice that they include the basic stuff to use the board and extras to improve the user experience.